Quick reference guide

 The shares or assets being sold are formally transferred to the buyer upon closing of the transaction.
 Usually, the purchase price is paid on closing.

-Simultaneous signing and closing is more commonly seen in straightforward deals with minimal conditions involving third parties.
+Simultaneous signing and closing is more commonly seen in straightforward, smaller deals with minimal conditions involving third parties.
 However, where it is necessary to obtain regulatory approvals or third-party approvals before closing (e.g., customer consents for change of control), it is common for completion to occur shortly after the satisfaction or waiver of the last condition precedent.

 Warranty and indemnity insurance

-The most popular type of W&I insurance is the buyer-side policy, where the buyer is insured for any losses as a result of a breach of warranty (subject to the agreed limitations) given in the sale agreement.
+The predominant type of W&I insurance is the buyer-side policy, where the buyer is insured for any losses resulting from a breach of warranty or indemnity given by the seller under the sale agreement (subject to the agreed limitations).
+In the event of a breach of an insured warranty or indemnity, the buyer brings a claim under the insurance policy.

-The seller-side policy insures the seller for claims by the buyer with respect to financial loss arising from a breach of warranties given by the seller (subject to the agreed limitations).
-In the event of a breach of insured warranty, the buyer brings the claim under the sale agreement and the seller makes a claim against the insurance policy.
+Seller-side policies are relatively rare.
+They insure the seller for claims by the buyer with respect to financial loss arising from a breach of warranty or indemnity given by the seller under the sale agreement (subject to the agreed limitations).
+In the event of a breach of an insured warranty or indemnity, the buyer brings a claim under the sale agreement and the seller makes a claim against the insurance policy.

 Foreign investment restrictions

-Australia has a mandatory and suspensory foreign investment screening procedure, which means that transactions that meet the relevant criteria need to be notified to the relevant authority and cleared before they can be completed.
+Australia has a mandatory and suspensory foreign investment screening procedure, which means that transactions that meet the relevant criteria need to be notified to the relevant authority and cleared before they can be closed.

 The foreign investment review regime is not limited to certain sectors.
 However, there are additional rules for certain sectors that are considered national security sectors or sensitive sectors.
 For further information, see the more detailed section on "Foreign investment restrictions".